-Introduction of Quota for Disabled to contest General & State Assembly elections in India
+Introduction of Quota for Disabled to contest Lok Sabha& State Assembly elections in India

 0 have signed.
 Let’s get to 5,000!

 We all, with keen interest, voted in the 16th Lok Sabha election, and are gearing up for upcoming Lok Sabha elections but what we failed to notice was that the disabled community in India is very much under-represented in both Lok Sabha and in the state assemblies.
 Indian disabled, who account for 2.21% of the entire population (census 2011), are woefully under-represented in many disciplines; with politics, we see some of the worst numbers.

 In 2016, the Government of India passed the ‘Right of Persons with Disability Bill’, which is silent on the provisions for ensuring representative participation of the disabled in elected positions in the central and state assemblies.
-Though the ‘Right to Persons with Disability Bill’ provides for 4% reservation for the disabled in the public employment, including the civil services in the country, such a quota is not provided for the disabled community in the elections to the central and state legislative assemblies and in Panchayat elections.
+Though the ‘Right to Persons with Disability Bill’ provides for 4% reservation for the disabled in the public employment, including the civil services in the country, such a quota is not provided for the disabled community in the elections to the central, state legislative assemblies and in Panchayat elections.
 Even political parties are not considering giving an opportunity for disabled community on “social responsibility basis” but are placing candidates based on popularity.

 The right to take part in political and public life is a fundamental rule of the ‘International Human Rights Law’.
 It was first set out in Article 21 of the ‘Universal Declaration of Human Rights (UDHR)’ and was further elaborated in Article 25 of the ‘International Covenant on Civil and Political Rights (ICCPR)’.